When I decided to purchase land, of course it had to be in Russian River Valley! ― Merry Edwards, founder

-Excellent drainage created by the sandy soils found in our valley allows optimization of the water-deficit method of irrigation.
-Holding back water until the vines deplete the root zone reservoir slows the vines' growth and focuses their attention on fruit production.
+Excellent drainage created by the sandy soils found in Russian River Valley allows optimization of the water-deficit method of irrigation.
+Holding back water slows the vines' growth and focuses their attention on fruit production.
 This metabolic shift also causes an increase in the building blocks that make up the phenolic compounds so key to creating a rich style of wine.

 It is because we are firmly rooted in the Russian River Valley that we are able to produce these rich, ageable wines year after year.